pabmonrol/PDIH-pabmonrol/Tasks/Task-1/README.md

-# Task 1: Entrada/Salida utilizando interrupciones con lenguaje C
+# Task 1: Input/Output using interrupts with C language

 ## Description
-El objetivo de la práctica es aprender programación de interrupciones de software, entender la interfaz de acceso a recursos de entrada/salida, y desarrollar una biblioteca de funciones básicas de E/S.
+The objective of the practice is to learn software interruption programming, understand the interface for accessing input/output resources, and develop a basic I/O function library.

 ## Exercises

-### Requisitos mínimos
+### Minimum Requirements

 #### 6.1 *gotoxy(int x, int y)*: Place the cursor at a specific position
 Positions the cursor at the specified coordinates (x, y) on the screen.
 This function is useful for controlling where text or characters are displayed on the screen.